 — et al. 1995.
 What kind of work do you do?
 Data collection and processing strategies when measuring “occupation” for statistical surveys and administrative records, Working Paper No. 95/1, Bureau of Statistics (Geneva, ILO).

-Hunter, D; Dal Poz, M. R; Kunjumen, T. 2009.
+Hunter, D.; Dal Poz, M. R.; Kunjumen, T. 2009.
 “Boundaries of the health workforce: Definition and classifications of health workers”, in WHO: Handbook on monitoring and evaluation of human resources for health (Geneva).

 International Labour Office (ILO).
 1923.
 Systems of classification of industries and occupations, Studies and Reports, Series N, No. 1 (Geneva).